Quarantiine/quarantiine/README.md

 - **Tools & Platforms**: NPM, Git, Figma
 - **Other**: Arduino projects in C++

+## What Technical Skills I'm Learning Next
+- React Native
+- Back End Development and APIs on freeCodeCamp.org
+- Node.js
+- Express
+- SQL Language
+- Supabase (Built on PostgreSQL)

 ## Future Endeavors

 I aim to delve deeper into **robotics** as I continue my studies.
-I'm also interested in exploring how quantum algorithms can help create solutions for robots to maneuver and see in this world
+I'm also interested in exploring how quantum algorithms can help create solutions for robots to maneuver and see in this world.
+And lastly, I want to continue to sharpen my web developement skills

 ## Get in Touch